jivebiscuit/jivebiscuit.github.io/docs/sop/aus-sop.md

 1. GC must taxi all departures to the runway that most closely aligns with their direction of flight.
 1. Ground Control must notify Local Control when an aircraft has been taxied to a runway other than the active runway(s).
 1. Ground Control must notify Local Control of aircraft taxied to an intersection for takeoff.
 This may be accomplished non-verbally by marking the flight strip.
-1. Flight strip marking shall be completed in accordance with the ZHU General Control SOP.
+1. Flight strip marking shall be completed in accordance with the [ZHU General Control SOP 3-2](../sop/general-control-sop.md#3-2-strip-marking).
 1. When possible, sequence traffic to local control by alternating SIDs/departure courses.
 1. Must have traffic on Taxiway A give way to aircraft exiting RWY 18L/36R.
 1. When “CFR” applies to the aircraft’s destination airport, coordinate with TMU for a departure time when the aircraft calls for taxi.